tagspaces/documentation/docs/sharing.md

 <CenteredImage
     caption="Open TS-Links from the search box"
-    src="/media/tslinks-in-search.png"
+    src="/media/search/tslink-in-search.avif"
     showCaption
 />

-Alternatively, they can navigate to the locations section, open the three-dot menu, and select **Open Link**, as shown in the next screenshot.
+Alternatively the **Open Link** button from the next screenshot can be used for this purpose.

 <CenteredImage
-    caption="Open shared links in TagSpaces"
+    caption="Open sharing link in TagSpaces"
-    src="/media/open-shared-links.png"
+    src="/media/sharing/open-sharing-link.avif"
-    maxWidth="697px"
+    maxWidth="650px"
     showCaption
 />